 Broadly, the ACL applies to consumer transactions for all goods and services entered into after 1 January 2011, except financial services.
 Consumer protections in relation to financial services are found in the Australian Securities and Investments Commission Act 2001 (Cth) (‘ASIC Act’).

-For transactions that occurred up to 31 December 2010, the previous national, state and territory consumer laws A document that sets out what a person wants to happen to their money and other property after they die. continue to apply.
+For transactions that occurred up to 31 December 2010, the previous national, state and territory consumer laws will continue to apply.